janikvhrubant/nn-sampling-analysis/README.md

 2. **Sampling**: Generate input data using MC or SOBOL in `notebooks/sampling.ipynb`.
 3. **Training**: Run experiments and train models via `notebooks/experiment.ipynb`.
 4. **Evaluation**: Analyze model performance and compare results in `notebooks/evaluate.ipynb`.

+## Future Work
+[] Extend the evaluation to more problem types (e.g., PDEs, physics-based models).
+[] Implement more QMC-strategies such as Lattice-Sequence [] Maybe: Introduce adaptive sampling during training